-In 2010, while embedded with the First Battalion, Eighth Marines in southern Afghanistan, a group of photojournalists led by Teru Kuwayama started a revolutionary online project called Basetrack.
+In 2010, while embedded with the First Battalion, Eighth Marines in southern Afghanistan, a group of photojournalists started a revolutionary online project called Basetrack.
 Connecting battalion members with their families and others around the globe, the web platform became an indispensable tool of citizen journalism, documenting a range of perspectives on the emotional tolls of war.

-Inspired by Kuwayama’s project, Basetrack makes its way to the stage.
-Developed by Edward Bilous and directed by Seth Bockley, this multimedia work features stunning images and video footage from the Basetrack archives.
-Accompanied by Michelle DiBucci’s electro-acoustic score, actors and a band on stage give voice to the Marines and their families—based on interviews adapted by Jason Grote—offering a powerful look at our nation’s longest war.
+Inspired by this groundbreaking project, BASETRACK Live—developed by Edward Bilous and directed by Seth Bockley—makes its way to the stage, using videos and interviews to tell the story of one group of Marines and their families before, during, and after their deployment in Afghanistan.
+Accompanied by Michelle DiBucci’s electro-acoustic score, actors and an on-stage band give voice to the Marines and their families, offering a powerful look at our nation’s longest war.

 Created by Edward Bilous

 Composed by Michelle DiBucci, Edward Bilous and Greg Kalember

 Directed by Seth Bockley